torvalds/linux/Documentation/admin-guide/hw-vuln/tsx_async_abort.rst

 TAA system information
 -----------------------

-The Linux kernel provides a sysfs interface to enumerate the current TAA status of mitigated systems.
+The GNU/Linux kernel provides a sysfs interface to enumerate the current TAA status of mitigated systems.
 The relevant sysfs file is:

 /sys/devices/system/cpu/vulnerabilities/tsx_async_abort